 The best place you can base yourself in Puglia is Bari.
 There are many things to do in Bari that I found myself craving the city once I was exploring the region around it.

-This is a guide of what to do in Bari, Italy – Puglia’s capital of cool.
+This is a guide on what to do in Bari, Italy – Puglia’s capital of cool.
+Update: I have now been here twice (once in February 2019 and once in July 2021).

 Top-rated tours and activities in Bari for your trip: